 No sitting.
 After getting a BBL, it's very important to avoid sitting on your butt for at least 2 weeks – maybe up to 8 weeks.
 Sitting on your butt can kill the fat cells or leave indentations, leading to a less-than-desirable outcome.

 If you do have to sit down, you must use a special pillow.
 Your doctor may provide one or recommend one to get.
 For the first 8 weeks, you should only sit on the pillow.
 You'll want to avoid sitting in the same position for long periods of time.
 This may affect how you work, especially if you are at a desk much of the day.
 You may opt for a standing desk so you can return to work sooner.

 Sleep on your side or stomach.
 You should also sleep on your stomach or side for the first 8 weeks after surgery to avoid killing fat cells.

 Your activity levels.
 For the first month after surgery, you shouldn't do much.
 You should particularly avoid any activity that involves bouncing.
 After a month, you can then begin lower-impact activities like walking.

 Any surgery comes with risk.
-The risks of Brazilian butt lift include fat being injected too deeply leading to fat embolization.
+The risks of a Brazilian butt lift include fat being injected too deeply, leading to fat embolization.
 This is a condition where fat gets into your bloodstream and travels to your heart or lungs, blocking arteries or veins.
 Some other risks are:

 - Infection after surgery